Pteratato/Oasis/Oasis [CH3].md

 “Are we seriously gonna kill people?”
 Brims asked again.
 “C’mon, there has to be another way.”

-“Festival means bloodsports, we could get in as arena fighters.”
-Hahn ventured.
+“Festival means bloodsports, we could get in as arena fighters,” Hahn ventured.
 “But we’d be inside the city with no papers.
 And we’d still end up killing people, just… legally.”

 “Brims would be slaughtered, and I’m not leaving him here,” Janus answered.
 “What about the militia?
 They’re always recruiting for the wall guard, and we’d have papers.”

 “*Fuck that*,” Hahn spat venomously.
-“I’d fight in the goddamn *pit* before putting on that leash.”
+“I’d fight in the goddamn *pit* before putting on some goddamn leash again.”

 “But the wall guard would be perfect for Brims, and we’d be able to get information to and from the Sprawl,” Janus reasoned, unperturbed by the outburst.
 “If the rumors are true and something is coming… we may not have time to slink around Octavia without papers.”

-“*You* can join the fucking guard,” Hahn grumbled.
+“*You* can join the fucking guard,” Hahn growled.
 “Who knows how long the recruitment process would take – bloodsports are faster.
 The have-alls gotta get their rocks off somehow.”

 “Maybe we should split up, then.
 Take two paths, better odds one of ‘em gets us there.
 But it’s risky; we’ll be on our own if there’s trouble.”